Influence of protostellar outflows on star and protoplanetary disk formation in a massive star-forming clump: Conclusion

 \item With or without protostellar outflows, a population of stars and disks is formed in the star-forming clumps.
 In both cases, disks are born quite compact because of the magnetic braking, in agreement with our previous findings \citep{Lebreuilly2021}.
 In addition, disks are born massive enough to form planets according to the minimum solar mass nebula criterion.
 Protostellar outflows do not affect significantly the size and mass of the nascent disks.

-\item Outflows reduce the typical accretion luminosity in the cloud by about one order of magnitude and could therefore be a potential solution for the well known luminosity problem in YSOs, in addition from episodic accretion. \item The typical temperature of protoplanetary disks is lower by a factor $\sim 2$ when outflows are included as a consequence of the lower the accretion luminosity.
+\item Outflows reduce the typical accretion luminosity in the cloud by about one order of magnitude and could therefore be a potential solution for the well known luminosity problem in YSOs, in addition from episodic accretion \citep{2011ApJ...736...53O,2012ApJ...747...52D,2022MNRAS.517.4795M,2023MNRAS.518..791E}. \item The typical temperature of protoplanetary disks is lower by a factor $\sim 2$ when outflows are included as a consequence of the lower the accretion luminosity.

 \item Protostellar outflows affects the stellar population allowing to form more stars.
-They also slightly affect the shape of the IMF, the mass of the most massive star is reduced by a factor of $\sim 2$ when they are included as they impact the stellar radiative feedback by providing additional turbulent support and by reducing the accretion onto the protostars.
-Contrary to previous studies, we do not observe a clear shift of the IMF as a result from a mass scale induced by the outflows.
+They also affect the stellar spectrum for masses larger than $\sim 0.3 M_{\odot}$ allowing it to switch from a rather flat (top-heavy) regime to a shape more consistent with the Galactic IMF.
+Importantly, the mass of the most massive star is reduced by a factor of $\sim 2$ when they are included as they impact the stellar radiative feedback by reducing the accretion onto the protostars and provide additional kinetic support against the collapse.
+We also find that the low mass star population is relatively unaffected by the presence of outflows.
+We believe this is due to the fact that this population is, in fact, controlled by the mass of the first hydrostatic core.

 \end{enumerate}

 Ubiquitous around YSOs, protostellar outflows appear to be playing an important regulating role both for star and disk formation by providing an additional form of support as well as by reducing the impact of the accretion luminosity onto the protostars.
 We strongly encourage future works dedicated to exploring the influence of the unconstrained outflows parameters such as the fraction of ejected material, the outflows launch velocity and their opening angle while still resolving the protoplanetary disks scales.